Enough-Software/enough_serialization/README.md

 listCreators['articles'] = () => <Article>[];
 ```
 When you have nested objects, register a creation function in the `objectCreators` field.
 This function
-receives a `Map<String,dynamic>` with the values of the nested child object.
+receives a `Map<String,dynamic>` parameter with the values of the nested child object.
 If needed, you can evaluate
 these values to determine which kind of object you need to create:
 ```dart
 // simple: